TCNOco/TcNo-WSA-SimpleSideload/README.md

 -  "SimpleSideload.exe push <File>" - Move a file to the WSA's Downloads folder.
 Add <Optional:Destination on Android> to push to another folder.
 Downloads (default) is: -  `./storage/emulated/0/Download`
 -  "SimpleSideload.exe install <apkname/fullpath>" - Install an APK manually from the command line

+## To update:
+  Run "SimpleSideload.exe reinstall" in the directory you downloaded the program to.

 # It runs adb commands for you
 On install, if there isn't a platform-tools folder in the same directory, it automagically downloads the latest version, and extracts to `%AppData%\platform-tools`.
 It also copies itself there.
  The context menu interaction and arguments are all redirected into there, to work with ADB.